“We (Coore & Crenshaw) have never seen a finer property for links golf”

 The new plan for this course has addressed concerns raised by the previous planning application in 4 key respects:

-- The amount of land used as tees, greens, fairways and walkways within the Site of Special Scientific Interest (SSSI) has been reduced by over 40%, and now account for less than 1% of the Loch Fleet SSSI.
+- The amount of land developed within the Site of Special Scientific Interest (SSSI) has been reduced by about 90% vs the previous proposal, and now accounts for just 1.5 hectares, about 0.1% of the Loch Fleet SSSI.

 - Whilst maintaining the integrity of the design, the path of the course has been changed, to avoid the most environmentally valuable areas of dune heath.

-- Instead of, (as is conventional) the fairways being stripped and replanted with new grass, they will now be simply mown, preserving the native grasses and lichens and removing the requirement for the use of any fertilisers or nitrates.
+- Instead of, (as is conventional) the fairways being stripped and replanted with new grass, they will now be simply mown, preserving the native grasses and lichens and removing the requirement for the use of any fertilisers or nitrates – and indeed of irrigation.

 - Most fairways will be broken up into two or more pieces, preventing fragmentation of small colonies of flora and fauna, through maintained connectivity.